7 diseases caused by mosquito bites

 The mosquito-transmitted disease infects wild mammals.
 The flu-like illness, headache, nausea, vomiting, seizures and confusion are the symptoms of the snowshoe hare virus.

-The following are some of the preventive measures to be taken to avoid mosquito bites.
+The following are some of the ways on how to avoid mosquito bites.

 Use insect repellent